Truck and Trailer Insurance: Make Sure They Are Hitched Together!July 8, 2021

 The Liability Limit Automatically Extends to the Trailer

 First, with regard to liability, the liability limit covering the towing vehicle extends automatically to the back of the trailer being towed.
 You do not need the trailer listed or scheduled on your personal auto policy to have liability protection.
+But, this is something to consider when you are customizing your car insurance policy to make sure your liability limits are sufficient.

 Physical Damage on a Trailer is Never Automatic